-Overtime costs are included for the nine (9) TPSB inspectors and one (1) PRMCSAP inspector interested in participating in the Non-Inspection Traffic Enforcement Program.
-Overtime pay is calculated by establishing the rate per hour of each inspector and multiplying it by 300 hours, for each inspector.
-The TPSB Inspector's salaries range from \$14.77 to \$17.60 per hour on overtime (time and a half of their regular pay, or 1.5).
+Overtime costs are included for the nine (9) TPSB inspectors interested in participating in the Non-Inspection Traffic Enforcement Program.
+Overtime pay is calculated by establishing the hourly rate of each inspector and multiplying it by 300 hours for each inspector.
+The TPSB inspectors' salaries range from \$14.77 to \$17.60 per hour for overtime (time and a half of their regular pay, or 1.5).